Vendors and Applications

 2023 Fiber Marketplace area guidelines

-Food vendors serve ready to serve food to fairgoers using organic ingredients.
+Food vendors serve ready to eat food to fairgoers using organic ingredients.

 2023 Food Area Application – closed